Skip to Main Content

 Key points about bone marrow harvest

-• A bone marrow harvest is a procedure to collect stem cells from bone marrow, the soft inner tissue of bones.
+• A bone marrow harvest is a procedure to collect stem cells from bone marrow.

 • Bone marrow is collected using a thin, hollow needle.